-When things come to dinner, I am getting nervous.
+When things come to dinner, I get nervous.
 Why?
-Since I have been trying to keep my expectations under control when my family and I were coming to the table.
+Since I have been trying to keep my expectations under control when my family and I come to the table.
 Of course, our meal did not consist of hot dogs and chips; however, my kids would be pleased to eat such kind of food!

 Why was I nervous?
 That’s all because we were testing the survival food items from Legacy.

 As for me, freeze-dried food is nothing compared with homemade meals, although nowadays its packages are so professional looking with ‘perfect’ photos of meals.